SolomonGraf/GameOfLife/README.md

 - Save between Open/Close of program
 - Load to clipboard from file
 - Load to clipboard from text entry in "." / "0" formatting
+- Implement transform features such as rotate and reverse
+- Adding ability to change rules

 ### Planned Changes
-- Converting Manual/Copy/Paste modes to one mode that interprets mouse behavior
+- Rework Manual/Copy/Paste modes to one mode that interprets mouse behavior
 - Implement keybinds for Start/Stop
 - Automatic stability detection